GoogleCloudPlatform/cloud-sql-proxy/README.md

   IP.
 Defaults to `PUBLIC,PRIVATE`
 * `-term_timeout=30s`: How long to wait for connections to close before shutting down the proxy.
 Defaults to 0.
+* `-remote_host_override=localhost:3307`: Override the API-supplied IP address for the CloudSQL server and instead connect to the supplied hostname:port.
+This can be useful when the CloudSQL server has a private IP only, and you are connecting from outside the VPC using SSH port forwarding.
+Defaults to API supplied IP address.

 Note: `-instances` and `-instances_metadata` may be used at the same time but are not compatible with the `-fuse` flag.